safespring/docs/content/storage/s3fs.md

-# How to setup s3fs towards Safesprings S3
+# How to setup s3fs for use with Safesprings S3

 ## Ubuntu 16.04